-- 7.5 All investigations will be the subject of a written brief which sets out the Management Committee's requirements and which includes the statement of the alleged breach (scope, timescale, reporting requirements, access to information etc.).
-The brief may refer to any action previously taken that is relevant. - 7.6 All investigations will include at least one interview with the committee member who is the subject of the allegation, who will be invited to provide any relevant information.
+- 7.1 The conduct of an investigation should remain confidential, as far as possible, in order to protect those involved (witnesses, complainant(s)) and the Committee Member(s) who are the subject of the complaint. - 7.2 All investigations will be objective and impartial.
+Investigations will normally be investigated by an independent person, unless it is decided that an internal investigation is appropriate. - 7.3 Investigations should not usually take more than six weeks to conclude. - 7.4 The investigator(s) will be supported by the Director (or other senior member of staff if the Director is involved in the complaint).
+The Chair and other office-bearer, with any support they feel necessary, will brief the agreed advisor/investigator and then consider their recommendations (i.e. the Investigator's recommendations) at the end of the investigation, before reporting to the Governing Body. - 7.5 All investigations will be the subject of a written brief which sets out the Committee's requirements and which includes the statement of the alleged breach (scope, timescale, reporting requirements, access to information etc.).
+The brief may refer to any action previously taken that is relevant. - 7.6 All investigations will include at least one interview with the Committee Member(s) who is/are the subject of the allegation, who will be invited to provide any relevant information.
 The interview(s) may be conducted face to face or remotely (by telephone or video call).
-Committee members may be accompanied during an interview by a friend (at their request), as a companion to provide support and not to represent.
-It is not appropriate for another committee member to fulfil this role nor is it appropriate for the RSL to meet any costs (other than reasonable expenses as provided for in the relevant policy) in respect of a companion's attendance.
+Committee Members may be accompanied during an interview by a friend (at their request), as a companion to provide support and not to represent.
+It is not appropriate for another Committee Member to fulfil this role, nor is it appropriate for the RSL to meet any costs (other than reasonable expenses as provided for in the relevant policy) in respect of a companion's attendance.